gsmendoza/napybara/README.md

 end
 ```

-In Rails integration tests which use Capybara, `self` usually is the Capybara session.
+In Rails integration tests which use Capybara, `self` is usually the Capybara session.

-You can get the capybara element wrapped by the Napybara element with
+You can get the Capybara element wrapped by the Napybara element with
 `Napybara::Element#get`:

 ```ruby